 The first step is to apply to UNM.
 You can apply online at the Office of Admissions webpage.

 - Send your transcripts and ACT or SAT scores

-Please send your transcripts from high school and/or all other universities or colleges attended and your test scores.
+If applicable, please send your transcripts from high school and/or all other universities or colleges attended and your test scores.
 These are vital to your course placement.
-ACT or SAT scores are only required of freshmen.

 - Attend an Orientation